elizabrock/NSS-Syllabus-Cohort-3/unit2-sql-and-the-ruby-ecosystem/43-presentation-instructions.md

 ## Important points to remember:

-* You do not need a slide deck unless you particularly want one.
+* You do not need a slide deck unless you want one.
+It can be helpful, but is definitely optional.
+* If you have a slide deck through an online service, ensure that you have a local copy of it just in case the internet is spoty tomorrow.
 * Speak loudly and clearly, facing your audience.
 * DO NOT emphasize broken parts of the program.
 If you notice a bug while you're presenting, just gloss past it.
 This is an important skill to learn for giving product demos.
 * DO NOT insult your own work.
 People tend to take a person's self-evaluation at face value and you'll simply be setting people up to think your work is sub-par.